Uwajimaya Village parking lot open for community use

-The Uwajimaya Village parking lot is now open for community use between 8 a.m.–9 p.m. through April 8.
+The Uwajimaya Village parking lot is now open for community use between 8 a.m.–9 p.m.

-Whether you’re getting take-out from a restaurant, grabbing some bubble tea, or supporting a local area business in any way – you can use the Uwajimaya Village Parking for up to one hour.
-Parking validation will not be required.
+Whether you’re getting take-out from a restaurant, grabbing some bubble tea, or supporting a local area business in any way — you can use the Uwajimaya Village Parking for up to one hour.

-Uwajimaya says it hopes to extend the open parking beyond April 8 to continue to support neighboring businesses during the coronavirus pandemic, and ask that people use the lot in a responsible and respectful way.
+Uwajimaya says it hopes to extend the open parking until further notice to continue to support neighboring businesses during the coronavirus pandemic, and ask that people use the lot in a responsible and respectful way.

 Leave a Reply